Theory of Change

 This support and advocacy includes:

-– supporting women artists, artists of color, and artists with disabilities through unrestricted cash awards and other opportunities
+– supporting women artists, artists of color, and Deaf and disabled artists through unrestricted cash awards and other opportunities

-– presenting/exhibiting work by women artists, artists of color, and artists with disabilities
+– presenting/exhibiting work by women artists, artists of color, and Deaf and disabled artists

-– including women artists, artists of color, and artists with disabilities in decision-making
+– including women artists, artists of color, and Deaf and disabled artists in decision-making

 2019 3Arts Theory of Change conducted in collaboration with Metris Arts Consulting